material-motion/material-motion/concepts/patterns.md

 > How an Actor is implemented — be it an anonymous function or a class instance with state — is less important than that the Actor fulfills its contract.
 We leave it as a challenge to the reader to evaluate the merits of purely functional systems vs object-oriented systems.

-Input: Actors can be asked to recalculate either in response to user input or whenever the platform is ready to draw another frame.
+**Input**: Actors can be asked to recalculate either in response to user input or whenever the platform is ready to draw another frame.

 Activity: An Actor is either active or dormant.
 An active Actor will generate change in response to input.
 Conversely, a dormant actor will not generate change in response to input.